Last Updated on January 18, 2024 by Kelly

-New Haven-style pizza is characterized by an oblong shape, chewy crust, simple tomato sauce, and scant cheese.
+New Haven-style pizza is characterized by an oblong shape, chewy crust, simple tomato sauce, and just a little bit of cheese.
+(Some of the pizzas omit cheese altogether!)
 The thin-crust pizza is cooked in a coal-fired oven.
 Pizza from New Haven is called apizza to signify this style of preparation.

 New Haven’s Pizza History

 Since then, New Haven pizza has received all sorts of honors and awards.
-It’s been featured by the Food Network, the Travel Channel, and Conde Nast Traveler (among others).
+New Haven pizza has been featured by the Food Network, the Travel Channel, and Conde Nast Traveler (among others).
 In 2020, 6 Connecticut pizza restaurants made The Daily Meals’s “101 Best Pizzas in America” list.
-(A New Haven pizzeria took the #1 spot!)
-In 2021, a legislative bill was even created to make pizza the official state food.
-(Although it’s yet to be approved.)
+(A New Haven pizzeria, Frank Pepe’s, took the #1 spot!)
+Currently, a legislative bill was even created to make pizza the official state food of Connecticut.

 One of the best things you can do while in New Haven is ask a local which pizza restaurant is their favorite.
 People from New Haven hold strong opinions about their pizza, and the rivalry between pizzerias is legendary.
 We’re highlighting the most popular pizzerias in this section.